oneapi-src/level-zero-spec/scripts/core/PROG.rst

 - No need to wait for completion before reusing/destroying
 - CB Event doesn't own any memory allocations.
 Can be reused/destroyed with low cost.
 Timestamp allocation is also handled internally by the Driver
 - A CB Event's device association is not fixed at creation.
 It re-associates with the signaling device on each signal operation.
 See `Device association`_.
-- IPC sharing is one-directional.
-IPC CB Event opened in different process can be used only for waiting.
-If original Event state is changed (for example by next append call) and second process needs to see that update, IPC handle must be opened again.
+- IPC sharing is one-directional by default.
+IPC CB Event opened in a different process can be used only for waiting, and the handle must be opened again to observe a new state.
+Bi-directional sharing, where the opened Event can also be signaled and both processes observe the latest state, is requested with ${X}_EVENT_COUNTER_BASED_FLAG_IPC_BIDIRECTIONAL.
+See `IPC sharing`_.
 - Regular command list (known as recorded or non-immediate) is a special use case for CB Events.
 Will be described in separate section
 - When Event is reset (assigned as signal event to new append call), new timestamp data storage is provided implicitly.
 User can immediately query new data, without handling the completion
 - Event can be destroyed without waiting for completion, even if profiling is enabled